Prenuptial & Postnuptial Agreements

 -

-Is it expensive to draft a prenuptial agreement?
+How much does it cost to draft a prenuptial agreement in Georgia?